JochenSchnaidt/spring-boot-autoconfig-app/README.md

 # spring-boot-autoconfig-app
 Application which makes use of the pre-packaged, autoconfigured artifact.

+The library is located in the separate repository https://github.com/JochenSchnaidt/spring-boot-autoconfig-db

 ## Run Databases

 The application makes use of two separate databases.